 In August 2016, the FASB issued guidance intended to reduce diversity in practice in how certain cash receipts and payments are classified in the statement of cash flows, including debt prepayment or extinguishment costs, the settlement of contingent liabilities arising from a business combination, proceeds from insurance settlements, and distributions from certain equity method investments.
 The guidance is effective for interim and annual periods beginning after December 15, 2017.
 Early adoption is permitted.
-The Partnership and Investment Partnership are in the process of evaluating but do not expect the application of this guidance to have a material impact on its financial statements.
+The Partnership and Investment Partnership early adopted the guidance during the fourth quarter of 2017.
+Adoption of this guidance did not have an impact on the Partnership' or Investment Partnership's financial statements.